 Residue from grass clippings will build up underneath your lawn mower deck and make it a lot harder work.
 Clean the deck a few times a year as necessary to keep your mower in like-new condition and prevent clogging.

 Old lawn mowers are energy hogs, a well tuned machine will burn gas more efficiently with less emissions.
 Every spring, change the spark plug, change the oil, grease the wheels, sharpen the blade, clean or change the air filter and watch that puppy purr!

 * Before performing any of the previous maintenance tasks- ensure you follow safety recommendations of the manufacturer or have an expert help you.

 If seeding to repair large bare patches ( you will have used more seed per square foot than a typical overseeding for thickening) You’ll need to mow as needed on newly-seeded bare areas, once it requires a cut (meaning about 4 inches in length), but please tread gently.
 Try to minimize turns and keep mowing rows to a minimum.
 Do not leave clumps of clippings on the seeded area that will bury the new seedlings (please bag them).

 You can resume regular mowing of that newly seeded area once the new plants are hardened off and established. (normally 4-6 weeks)

-(spot seeding or regular over-seeding to introduce newer varieties of turf-grass species to the lawn), you need to carry on with regular mowing, but in a gentle fashion in order to lessen disturbance of the new seedlings.
+(spot seeding or regular over-seeding to introduce newer varieties of turf-grass species to the lawn), you need to carry on with regular mowing, but in a more careful fashion in order to lessen disturbance of the new seedlings.